microsoft/devicescript/website/docs/api/core/events.md

 ## wait

-The `wait` method blocks the tread until the event is received.
+The `wait` method blocks the thread until the event is received.

 ```ts
 const button = new ds.Button()